bryanbuchanan/junkbox/readme.md

 1. Put the "\_index" folder inside the folder you'd like to share.
 2. Visit **http://URL_TO_YOUR_FOLDER/_index** in your web browser.

+## Setting Up Admin Accounts

+Uploading, renaming, deleting, and folder creation are available for admin accounts.
+You can setup admin accounts by:

+1. Open the "_index/config.php" file, and change the value of this line to reflect the admin name and password you'd like to use:

+		$admin[] = array('admin', 'password');

+2. You can setup multiple admin accounts by making duplicates of this line with different names/passwords:

+		$admin[] = array('steviej', 'password321');
+		$admin[] = array('ashleys', 'password123');

 ## Limiting Access

 To require a name and password to access your files: